Project Coast: History

 From 1975 onwards, the South African Defence Force (SADF) was embroiled in conventional battles in Angola as a result of the South African Border War.
 The perception that its enemies had access to battlefield chemical and biological weapons (CBW) led South Africa to begin expanding its programme, initially as a defensive measure and by researching vaccines.
 As the years went on, research shifted to offensive uses.
 In 1981, Botha ordered the SADF to develop CBW technology for use against South Africa's enemies.
 In response, the head of the South African Medical Service division, which was responsible for defensive CBW capabilities, hired Wouter Basson, a cardiologist, to visit other countries and report back on their respective CBW capabilities.
 He returned with the recommendation that South Africa's programme be expanded.
 In 1983, Project Coast was formed, with Basson at its head.
 To hide the programme and its procurement of CBW-related substances, Project Coast formed four front companies: Delta G Scientific Company, Roodeplaat Research Laboratories (RRL), Protechnik and Infladel.
 Ben Raubenheimer was appointed as CEO.

+Nelson Mandela was a planned target of Project Coast with the intention to poison him with toxic agents to damage his mental capacities whilst he was incarcerated during the Botha regime.
+According to later witnesses during the trial of Dr. Wouter Basson in 2002, the initial plan was to poison Mandela with thallium shortly before his release in 1990.

 Project Coast created a progressively larger variety of lethal offensive CBW toxins and biotoxins, in addition to the defensive measures.
 Initially, they were intended for use by the military in combat as a last resort.
 To that end, they copied Soviet techniques and designed devices that looked like ordinary objects but could poison those targeted for assassination.
 Examples included umbrellas and walking sticks that fired pellets containing poison, syringes disguised as screwdrivers, and poisoned beer cans and envelopes.
 In the early 1990s, with the end of apartheid, South Africa's weapons of mass destruction programmes were stopped.
 Despite efforts to destroy equipment, stocks, and information from those programmes, some still remain, leading to fears that they may find their way into the possession of terrorist networks.